-VanLife 101: Everything you need to know before taking your first campervan road trip!
+VanLife 101: Everything you need to know before taking your first campervan road trip

 By the VanCraft Team | July 16, 2021

 So you’re wanting to give vanlife a try…good news is you’ve come to the right place!
 VanCraft has been outfitting road trippers since 2016.
-Our cofounders lived the #vanlife before the hashtag hit the mainstream.
-The result is a wealth of knowledge that ensures you have an authentic experience with campervans designed for any adventure. (yes! that means winter camping as well!)
-That being said we don’t want you to believe vanlife is all rainbows and butterflies “as seen on IG” In this blog we will be going over everything you need to know before taking your first campervan road trip.
+Our co-founders lived the #vanlife before the hashtag hit the mainstream.
+The result is a wealth of knowledge that ensures you have an authentic experience with campervans designed for any adventure (yes, that means winter camping as well!).
+That being said, we don’t want you to believe vanlife is all rainbows and butterflies “as seen on IG”.
+In this blog we will be going over everything you need to know before taking your first campervan road trip.

 More specifically we will get into all the nitty gritty details and answer some of the most curious questions our customers have, such as:

-WHERE do you camp/park at night
+WHERE do you camp or park at night?

-HOW do you use the bathroom and shower
+HOW do you use the bathroom and shower?

-WHAT do I need to pack
+WHAT do you need to pack?

-WHEN is the best time to book a road trip
+WHEN is the best time to book a road trip?

 HOW TO FIND CAMPING:

-One of the benefits of traveling by campervan is that you don’t necessarily HAVE TO make campsite reservations in advance and you can almost always CAMP FOR FREE.
-Not only can you camp for free but we encourage it and like the saying goes: some of the best things in life are free.
+One of the benefits of traveling by campervan is that you don’t necessarily HAVE TO make campsite reservations in advance, and you can almost always CAMP FOR FREE.
+Not only can you camp for free, but we encourage it and like the saying goes: some of the best things in life are free.

 Our favorite tool for finding free camping is a user-based app called iOverlander, available on iOS and android.
 THIS IS A FREE APP.

-PRO TRIP: download the iOverlander app before you lose cell service.
+PRO TRIP: Download the iOverlander app before you lose cell service.
 Also, download maps.me for offline turn by turn navigation that works with iOverlander.
 We repeat, download the app and all of the maps for each state you will be visiting BEFORE YOU LOSE CELL SERVICE.